makrai/notes/naini-25-interspeech-ser-msp-podcast.md

   * speech encoding, WavLM [17] (70%) and Whisper [31] (47%) were the most
   * RoBERTa [32] (53%) and LLaMA (24%) were frequently used for text-based
   * advanced foundational models such as LLaMA-3 [33] (24%), GPT-4 [34] (18%),
-    and ModernBERT [35] (5%), underscoring the growing trend of leveraging
+    and ModernBERT [35] (5%), underscoring the growing trend
   * **cross-modal attention** mechanisms to better integrate speech and text
     * UNICAMP team extended conventional architectures by combining audio, text, and paralinguistic features through cross-attention blocks, enabling
     * ABHINAYA explored fine-tuning SALMONN [36] for SER tasks and combined it with speech-text fusion using LLaMA-3 [33] to boost accuracy
-* **ensemble:** Ensemble learning emerged as a key strategy for improving (95%)
+* **ensemble:** Ensemble learning emerged as a key strategy for improvment (95%)
-  * NTUA team achieved high performance by employing an ensemble of 14 indepen- dently trained fusion models
+  * NTUA team achieved high performance by employing an ensemble of 14 independently trained fusion models
     * deep hierarchical fusion
   * UNICAMP trained a fivefold stratified RandomForest meta-model on the logits from multiple architectures for more robust predictions